Forza Motorsport 4: Music

 Forza Motorsport 4 features an original score by Lance Hayes, also known as DJ Drunken Master.
 Like Forza Motorsport 3, the score consists mainly of ambient electronica music, although orchestral elements are incorporated into the music.
 Alongside the score, Forza Motorsport 4 contains a wide selection of licensed music from various artists.
-Although the game was released in 2011, the score was not officially released until October 30, 2013 on iTunes.
+Although the game was released in 2011, the score was not officially released until October 30, 2013, on iTunes.

+List of Autovista Cars

+Initially, there were 25 cars that were explorable in the Autovista mode, with 23 of them being drivable in the game.
+A further 3 cars were added later as DLC content.